shoui520/shoui520.github.io/docs/vn-setup.md

 !!! info "macOS Mojave"
 	Mojave users need to run `gcc` in the terminal and install Xcode from there before you run the command below.

-Copy and paste this command and hit Return:
+Copy and paste this command and hit ++return++:
 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```
 It will ask for your password because it is an administrative action.
-Hit Return when asked, and install Xcode when prompted.
+Hit ++return++ when asked, and install Xcode when prompted.
 When the Xcode installation is complete, press any key.
 Now we will need to enter our password again to complete the installation of Brew.

 #### Step 3.
 Installing Wine and other dependencies